HCFCD WORKING TO REMOVE CHANNEL STORM DEBRIS

 - Include email and/or phone contact information, in case Flood Control District personnel need help in locating the site

-- Estimated approximately 135,000 cubic yards of downed trees and other channel debris at more than 2,300 locations across Harris County.
+- Estimated approximately 135,000 cubic yards of downed trees and other channel debris at hundreds of locations across Harris County.

-- Mobilized a debris removal contractor, Phillips & Jordan, which has established debris management sites and dispatched crews to begin removing debris.
+- Mobilized a debris removal contractor, Phillips & Jordan, which has established debris management sites and dispatched multiple crews.

 These access paths are generally chosen so as to reach the blockages with the least necessary amount of streambank clearing.

 Because of the nature and size of the debris, some locations may require the use of heavy equipment.
 Crews will use smaller-track vehicles and small tractors for a reduced footprint whenever possible.

 After the debris is removed from the channel, it may be temporarily stockpiled on the creek bank in multiple locations for collection and transportation to an appropriate disposal site.

 IMPORTANT: Do not place household storm debris in drainage channels or on flood control rights-of-way.
 The Harris County Flood Control District is currently assessing and clearing bayous, creeks and other channels of storm debris left by Hurricane Harvey.
 Flood Control channels and right-of-way MUST be clear to handle the next rain event, and for access by repair crews and equipment.